Top Gear challenges: How much lorry do you get for £5000 challenge

-Unable to understand how lorry-driving can be so hard, the presenters each bought a second-hand lorry for under £5,000.
+Unable to understand why lorry-driving can be so difficult, the presenters each bought a second-hand lorry for under £5,000.
 May bought a Scania P94D, Clarkson bought a Renault Magnum and Hammond bought an ERF EC11.
 Clarkson painted his lorry black, resulting in multiple visibility problems (because he also painted 2/3 of the windscreen black).
 Hammond tried to Americanise his lorry by attaching a dog kennel to the front.
 May attached many flowers and decorations to make it look like an Indian lorry.
 After decorating their lorries, they were sent to Millbrook Proving Ground, where the first challenge was to successfully powerslide their lorries on a skid pan (as demonstrated by "The Stig's Lorry-driving Cousin").
-None were successful, May's mudguard fell off, Clarkson got his "gear lever up his arse", while Hammond's dog kennel fell off.
+None were successful; May's mudguard fell off, Clarkson got his "gear lever up his arse", while Hammond's dog kennel fell off.

 After several attempts at attaching trailers, the second challenge involved driving round the Alpine handling course in the fastest time possible with their trailers loaded with various awkward loads (Hammond an unsecured Nissan Micra, May a wedding cake, and Clarkson hay bales and an electric fire).
 Hammond was left far behind as he was unable to get his lorry in gear, and Clarkson took the lead until he forgot to change down for a steep hill and stalled.
 May broadsided him on as he passed, causing the brakes to become jammed on.
 A victorious May discovered his wedding cake had toppled over, while Hammond drove so violently his car fell out of the lorry.
 After fixing his brakes, Clarkson arrived last with his trailer on fire.

-The next challenge featured the lorries speed limiters removed, in a race around the two-mile bowl of Millbrook to see which was fastest; Hammond won with his lightweight ERF hitting 90 miles an hour.
+The next challenge featured the lorries speed limiters removed in a race around the two-mile bowl of Millbrook to see which was fastest; Hammond won with his lightweight ERF hitting 90 miles an hour.
 The fourth test had each presenter attempt to perform a hill start with their vehicles, and to encourage them, prized possessions were placed behind each of their lorries.
 Jeremy, with his drum kit placed behind his lorry, was successful as his vehicle had a crawler gear, although May and Hammond promptly ran over and smashed the drum kit.
 Oliver, Hammond's restored Opel Kadett from the Botswana adventure, was placed behind his lorry and he eventually forfeited rather than risk crushing it.
 May's grand piano was smashed when he failed to prevent his lorry from rolling backwards, although the production crew had already damaged it while positioning it.